friendlyfreedom/Se-IDE-format-to-Robot-Framework/README.md

 # Se-IDE-format-to-Robot-Framework
-This program use to convert file in Selenium IDE format (html) to Robot Framework format.
-This program is written on Python 2.7
+This program use to convert file in Selenium IDE format (html) to Robot Framework format with Selenium2Library.
+This program is written on Python 2.7.
+Originally written by NeverSmileK57CLC for use with RF SeleniumLibrary.

 <h2>Instruction:</h2>